microsoft/terraform-provider-power-platform/docs/cli.md

 ## Expose API

-In "Expose API" menu of your App Registration, upi need to defile you application ID URI:
+In "Expose API" menu of your App Registration, you need to define your application ID URI:

 - Application ID URI: `api://<client_id>`, for example: